treeverse/lakeFS/README.md

 </p>

-## lakeFS is a data version control - git for data
+## lakeFS is a data version control - Git for data

 lakeFS is an open-source tool that transforms your object storage into a Git-like repository.
 It enables you to manage your data lake the way you manage your code.